denseleznev/movies/README.md

 # Movie Trailer Website
-A script which generates a static web page allowing to browse a list of my favorite movies, including box art imagery and ability to watch a YouTube trailer.
+A script which generates static web page allowing to browse the list of my favorite movies, including box art imagery and ability to watch YouTube trailer.

 ## Installation